priscillatrevizan/PriscillaTrevizan/README.md

  #### Hi, I’m Priscilla Trevizan.
-- 👀 I’m interested in topics that have come up Frontend Developer & UI Designer
+- 💻 I'm a software programmer
-- I'm a systems analysis and development student
+- 👀 Always connected to the subject of Frontend programming and UI Design
-- 🌱 I’m currently learning  Javascript/ React / Typescript / Tailwind / Node.js and UX/UI Design
+- 🧠 Currently deepening practical studies in Vuejs and Nodejs
-- 💞️ I’m daily looking to collaborate with my knowledge and I am willing to exchange ideas!
+- ⭐ I’m daily looking to collaborate with my knowledge and I am willing to exchange ideas!

 ### Where to Find me: